 It shall be the responsibility of the developer to formally notify the NCDOT's District Engineer and initiate the process of transferring the responsibility of road maintenance.
-If application to the District Engineer has not been formally submitted by the time the County has issued building permits for 75% of the lots shown on the platted portion of the development, the County shall not issue any more building permits until the District Engineer formally notifies the Planning and Inspections Department of the NCDOT's receipt of such application.
+If application to the District Engineer has not been formally submitted and any deficiencies noted by the NCDOT resolved by the time the County has issued building permits for 80% 75% of the lots shown on the preliminary plan as submitted and conditionally approved platted portion of the development, the County shall not issue any additional more building permits until the District Engineer formally notifies the Planning and Inspections Department of the NCDOT's receipt of such application and their satisfaction of any noted deficiencies impeding the NCDOT's acceptance of the streets.

-If all roads within the subdivision have not been applied for the NCDOT's consideration for addition to the State system by the time at which building permits have been issued for 75% of the lots of the platted portion of the development, the developer may post a surety performance bond or an equivalent security as authorized in Section 2502.
+If all roads within the subdivision or other development have not been applied for the NCDOT's consideration for addition to the State system by the time at which building permits have been issued for 80% 75% of the lots of the conditionally approved preliminary plan platted portion of the development, the developer may post a surety performance bond or an equivalent security as authorized in Section 2502.
 Should this alternative be used, the method of payment chosen shall be equal to 1.25 times the cost of installing all remaining required improvements according to the standards required by the NCDOT.
-Within 30 days after the Planning and Inspections Department receives formal notice of acceptance of the roads by the NCDOT, the County shall release any unused portion of the securities posted through this procedure.
+Within 30 days after the Planning and Inspections Department receives formal notice of pending acceptance of the roads by the NCDOT, the County shall release any unused portion of the securities posted through this procedure.

 For purposes of this ordinance, "road maintenance" shall mean that the public streets are kept in a good state of repair and that the streets are able to be used for their intended purpose without any impediments.
-The developer shall not install or allow to be installed any items within the right-of-way which will have to be removed prior to the acceptance of the roads by the NCDOT.
+The developer and future purchasers shall not install or allow to be installed any items within the right-of-way which will have to be removed prior to the acceptance of the roads by the NCDOT.
 Such items include but are not limited to fences, masonry mailbox supports, shrubbery, and driveway markers.

 - 3. Gradient, curves and alignment.
 Street gradient, reverse curves and horizontal alignment shall be in accordance with the standards and specifications of the NCDOT. - 4.
 Curbs and gutters.
 Unless otherwise regulated by this ordinance, curb and gutter is required as follows: - a.
-Developments with a proposed density of five or more units per acre, concrete curb and gutter is required; - b.
-Developments with a proposed density of more than two but less than five units per acre, concrete or asphalt rolled curb and gutter is required; - c.
-Developments with a proposed density of two units or less per acre, curb and gutter requirements, if any, must meet NCDOT standards.
+Subdivisions or other developments with a proposed density of five or more units per acre, concrete curb and gutter is required; - b.
+Subdivisions or other developments with a proposed density of more than two but less than five units per acre, concrete or asphalt rolled curb and gutter is required;

+c.
+Subdivisions or other developments with a proposed density of two units or less per acre, curb and gutter requirements, if any, must meet NCDOT standards.